 • careful wording, consistency, and defensibility

-Tip: Not every therapist or prescriber is trained in accommodations documentation—ask directly about experience.
+Tip: Not every therapist or prescriber is trained in school, workplace, or college accommodations documentation—ask directly about experience.

 Fitness-for-duty / legal/forensic questions